thec3uk/impact/README.md

   - put items in tailwind?
   - landscape images could be better

+- center the title when the navbar has items

 - deploy this to netlify
 - Redirects (not client side!)
 - prep training videos